Inheritance Tax in Malta: What UK Homeowners Need to Know

 Unit TrustAssets are divided into units, which are held by beneficiariesFlexibility in managing assets, potential for tax savings

 To protect your estate from unnecessary inheritance tax, consider using a trust as part of your estate planning strategy in Malta.
-Our team of specialists is here to help you navigate the process and ensure that your legacy is safeguarded.
+Our team is here to help you navigate the process and ensure that your legacy is safeguarded.
 You can contact us by filling out our contact form, calling us at 0117 440 1555, or booking a call with our team today.

 Recent Changes in Maltese Tax Laws